fr0xk/Scripts/Markdown/current_investing_environment.md

 A significant aspect that has influenced the financial landscape is the Securities and Exchange Commission (SEC) decision to permit companies to repurchase their own stocks.
 As a result, companies have the ability to extract funds from investors without providing dividends until the company fails.
 Importantly, it is crucial to note that companies are not legally obligated to fulfill these promises, but they are rather legally encouraged to make them as a part of their strategic approach.
 This has implications for investors and shareholders alike.

+The old axioms of "time in the market" and the "power of compounding" hold true, but their validity depends on safeguarding the principal value throughout the investment journey.
+If the principal is lost, both the concept of "time" and the potential magic of compounding are compromised.
+To illustrate this point, let's consider an example: Imagine you invest $10,000 in a stock market index fund, but due to market volatility, the value drops to $7,000.
+While you may aim to "get back to even" by waiting for the market to recover and reach $10,000 again, another investor who initially invested the same amount sees steady growth and their portfolio reaches $12,000 during the recovery period.
+Although both investments eventually reach the initial $10,000, the other investor has experienced true growth, whereas your investment merely recovered the principal without capturing the benefits of compounding and the potential for significant long-term growth.

 ### Conclusion